pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 Main settings menu for `Pupil Mobile` app and information about the Android Device.

-1. **Device name** - Text input for your device.
+1. **Device name** - Text input field to name your device.
+This is the device name that will appear in Pupil Capture.
-1. **Save directory** - Enable to save the recordings locally and where on your device.
+1. **Save directory** - Select the location where recordings should be saved.
+By default recordings are saved on Android's built in storage.
+You can also save to an SD card, if available.
-1. **Background service** - Make sure to toggle this button to completely terminate app.
+1. **Close/Quit app** - Press this button to close the app.
+Pupil Mobile runs a service in the background.
+This enables the app to continue running even when your screen is off.
+Therefore, just swiping away the app view will not close the app.

 ### Recording

 > {{< webp-img src="/images/pupil-mobile/recording.webp" alt="Pupil Mobile recording call-out" >}}

-You can also save video from your Pupil eye tracking headset other sensor data locally on the Android device.
+View all the datasets that were recorded on your Android device.

 1. **Recording folder** - A directory containing all of your recordings.
-1. **Delete** - Permanently remove recording files from the device.
+1. **Delete** - Permanently delete recording files from the device.

 ### Switch views